Skip to content

 Motion graphics present information visually through illustrated animations, typography, shapes, colors, and cinematic techniques.
 Music and voice-over guide context alongside bold images.
 Careful choreography times elements sequentially for maximum impact and comprehension.
 With imaginative style, motion graphics make dense data dance or product benefits pop.

-Top studios leverage motion graphics to summarize complex stories rapid-fire, often using metaphor and parody.
+Top animation companies leverage motion graphics to summarize complex stories rapid-fire, often using metaphor and parody.
 Franchise recap videos compress elaborate timelines into concise morsels.
 Video essays utilize kinetic text and graphics to unpack ideas accessibly.
 And program title sequences embed backstory elegantly before the show begins.
-When executed engagingly, motion graphics educate as they entertain across applications.
+When executed engagingly motion graphics educate as they entertain across applications.

 Motion Graphics Examples: